-- The Waterfall Model ensures that the processes are completed in stages and this is a time saving factor.
+- The Waterfall Model ensures that the processes are completed in stages and this is a time-saving factor.

 Disadvantages of Waterfall Model

-- The Waterfall Model is of no use for any maintenance related project and is ideal for long term projects.
+- The Waterfall Model is of no use for any maintenance-related project and is ideal for long-term projects.

 - As mentioned in the summary, editing a process once it is in the testing phase is not possible.

-- The Waterfall Model works best when the requirements are clear cut and precise.
+- The Waterfall Model works best when the requirements are clear-cut and precise.

 4. Agile Software Development Methodology

 Your project requires you to be flexible and be able to make changes in order to be successful in a turbulent and unforeseen environment.
 That’s where Agile comes into the picture.
 Agile is one of the most widely used software development methodologies.
 It is an umbrella term that encompasses a range of different methods and practices.
 These methods are based on the values as well as principles that are expressed in the Agile manifesto.
-Solutions are expected to evolve as cross-functional teams make use of various required practices for the need of the project during software development life cycle.
-That leads to prompt as well as flexible response to change in the process of software development.
+Solutions are expected to evolve as cross-functional teams make use of various required practices for the need of the project during the software development life cycle.
+That leads to prompt as well as flexible responses to change in the process of software development.

 Advantages of Agile Software Development Methodology